Or "BNF" for short. A Big Name Fan is someone who, while not officially

 - James Rolfe, aka The Angry Video Game Nerd, is practically a celebrity in the online movies and video games fandom.

-- Zan is the number #1 public figure for the Mega Man series; known for his extensive canonical knowledge, keen analysis and immense dedication.
+- Zan Sidera (or just Zan) is the number #1 public figure for the Mega Man series; known for his extensive canonical knowledge, keen analysis and immense dedication.
 For example, he built extremely detailed and comprehensive timelines for EVERY Mega Man game there is to date.
 Some of the more well-read and complete timelines involve the the Zero series, the X series and the Legend Series.
 Obviously, the timelines are not spoiler-friendly.

 - Fan Film creators Beat Down Boogie became BN Fs because of their ongoing mashup of Modern Warfare and Metal Gear Solid called Modern War Gear Solid.